Budehaven Community School, Valley Road, Bude, Cornwall EX23 8DQ +44 (0)1288 353 271 Email Us

 Our set text is 'DNA' by Dennis Kelly and our main focus for devising work is physical theatre, exploring the techniques and ideas of Frantic Assembly.

-In Drama the curriculum intent is meets both so called ‘soft’ or ‘transferable’ skills with focus on teamwork, confidence, resilience, empathy and communication skills, and academic rigour in the subject.
-When taught well, drama can deliver all these skills, with the transferable skills being happy by product of a well- planned and delivered drama curriculum.
-It is important to note that these are not its sole purpose and to focus on these generic skills undermines the dignity and value of drama as a subject in its own right; read on...
+In Drama the curriculum intent meets both so called ‘soft’ or ‘transferable’ skills with focus on teamwork, confidence, resilience, empathy and communication skills, and academic rigour in the subject.
+When taught well, drama can deliver all these skills, with the transferable skills being a happy by product of a well-planned and delivered drama curriculum.
+It is important to note that these are not its sole purpose, and to focus on these generic skills undermines the dignity and value of drama as a subject in its own right; read on...

 KNOWLEDGE RICH